-Our bus ride from Mostar to Dubrovnik – the ‘Pearl of Adriatic’ — takes three or four hours.
+Our bus ride from Mostar to Dubrovnik — known locally as the ‘Pearl of Adriatic’ — takes around four hours.

 The lush, mountainous countryside of Bosnia and Herzegovina gradually gives way to the glistening beauty of the Dalmatian Coast.
 Those lucky enough to have snared a seat on the righthand side of the bus ‘ooh’ and ‘aah’ at a stunning coastline punctuated with hidden bays and craggy bluffs.

 Dubrovnik or Kings Landing?
-This centuries-old city has awakened a new cult following from the television series Game of Thrones.
-I admit I am naïve to this phenomenon (I have never watched a single episode), but for my travelling companion finding locations is an obsession!
+This centuries-old city has attracted a cult following from the television series Game of Thrones.
+I admit I am naïve to this phenomenon (I have never watched a single episode), but for my travelling companion, finding locations is an obsession!
 Abandon the script and create your own fantasy as you explore the old city centre, wind your way around Gundulic Square, walk the steep steps of the old city walls, or just relax at one of the many Italian-themed cafes and restaurants.

-On the eastern side of the island is a Botanical Garden that was founded by the National Academy of Science and Art in 1959.
-Although my horticultural skills are limited, I was surprised to see so many Australian native plants.
-Our tour guide tells us that most of this vegetation was sourced from Australia and South America to establish whether tropical and sub tropical plants could adapt to this climate.
+On the eastern side of the island is a botanical garden that was founded by the National Academy of Science and Art in 1959.
+Although my horticultural skills are limited, I’m surprised to see many Australian native plants growing here.
+Our guide tells us that most of this vegetation was sourced from Australia and South America to establish whether tropical and sub tropical plants could adapt to this climate.

 On the north-facing side of the mountain sits Fort Imperial.
-The French built the fort in 1808 during the Napoleonic Wars to hold back any attacks by the Austrians.
-Fascinatingly, it was never used in combat – until 1991 when it played a major role in the city’s defence back during the Croatian War of Independence.
-Then it was repeatedly attacked by the Serbians.
-A small museum inside the fort will give you a glimpse of the destruction the city endured during that conflict.
-It also gives an insight into the reconstruction of the city.
+The French built the fort in 1808 during the Napoleonic Wars to hold back any attacks by the Austrian forces.
+Fascinatingly, it never saw combat until 1991 when it played a major role in the city’s defence during the Croatian War of Independence.
+A small museum inside the fort will give you a glimpse of the destruction the city suffered during the nine-month Siege of Dubrovnik.

 Do you have any tips for top things to do in Dubrovnik?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock